chyuck/chyuck.github.io/README.md

   - Gathered requirement from client, designed architecture, leaded development and installed/supported system on-site
   - Implemented server component and integrated it with 1C:Enterprise ERP system through COM interface, using C# with .NET WCF
   - Implemented invoice printing for touchscreen kiosk at retail warehouse, using C# with Excel
-- "Zelo Water" sparkling water website:
+- Sparkling water manufacturer's website:
-  - Implemented animated website prototype, using C# with Silverlight
+  - Implemented animated website prototype, using C# with Silverlight and JavaScript/HTML/CSS
-- Realtime dashboard for "La-Z-Boy" furniture manufacturing plant:
+- Realtime dashboard for furniture manufacturing plant:
-  - Implemented logic for mapping data to UI, using C# with .NET WPF
+  - Implemented logic for periodic mapping data to UI, using C# with .NET WPF

 ### Senior Software Engineer at Invenology Inc.
 Jan 2008 – Mar 2008 | Tashkent, Uzbekistan